 We are committed to making this the cleanest, greenest borough in London but we need your help.

-From 1 March, people who refuse to turn off their idling engines when asked will be fined.
+People who refuse to turn off their idling engines when asked will be fined.

 Idling is where drivers leave their vehicle's engine running while it is stationary.
 Whilst this can often be the result of traffic there are cases where you should turn your engine off such as: